 Tread Depth Measurement

 You can use a tread depth gauge or a penny to check your tire’s tread depth.
 Insert the penny into the tread groove with Lincoln’s head upside down.
 If you can see the top of Lincoln’s head, your tread depth is below the recommended 2/32 of an inch, and you need new tires.
-(See Also: Why Do People Only Slash 3 Tires)
+(See Also: What Tires Came On My Car)

 Other Signs of Tire Wear